 If you wish to know a bit more about the places to go

 Madrid: Strategically located in the heart of the Iberian Peninsula, it is the Capital City of Spain and therefore, one of the most touristic and important cities of the country.
 Because of its central location and high altitude, the climate of Madrid is characterized by warm dry summers and cool winters.
 Madrid is a city of great monuments.
-Among its highlights are the medieval centre dating back to the Habsburg Empire and the Prado Museum.
-As capital, Madrid is home of the Royal family, the Spanish Government and many other national institutions.
-The town has a long and fascinating history and all over Madrid there are monuments and museums of great artistically value.
-Apart from Madrid the province is also full of interesting sites to visit such as El Escorial, Aranjuez and Alcala de Henares all names UNESCO world Heritage Cities.
-It is a city full of life where travellers will feel welcome.
-Enjoy the street life and the numerous tapas bars and cafes where you will be amazed by the “madrileños” passion for life.
+Among its highlights are the medieval center dating back to the Habsburg Empire and the Prado Museum.
+As the capital, Madrid is home to the Royal family, the Spanish Government and many other national institutions.
+The town has a long and fascinating history and all over Madrid, there are monuments and museums of great artistical value.
+Enjoy the street life and the numerous tapas bars and cafes where you will enjoy the “madrileños” love of life lifestyle.

 Toledo: Located on the banks of the river Tagus, was known as Toletum during the Roman presence before the 2nd century BC.
 A very important area for a long period in history, Toledo became known as the “city of the three cultures”, for Christians, Arabs and Jews dwelled together here for centuries.
 This accounts for the incredible cultural legacy to be found here, which led to the declaration of World Heritage by UNESCO.
 In Toledo, you can admire several monuments with influences from these different cultures, such as the Gothic Cathedral, the Mosque of Cristo de la Luz, the church of Santo Tomé, where you can find a famous painting by El Greco, and the Alcazár Fortress.